- Define elements and compounds.

 Nucleic (new-clay-ic) Acids

-Here’s a video that explains it all in a bit more depth (there is a brief mention of evolution):
+Here’s a video that explains nucleic acids (there is a brief mention of evolution):

-If it’s O.K. with your parent, you can try out the game mentioned in the video above where you learn about and design RNA molecules.
+If it’s O.K. with your parent, you can try out a game where you learn about and design RNA molecules.
 The web address is:

 Make sure your parent knows there is a chat box on the site.
 The chat box is not accessible to type in, unless you log in.
 You don’t need to log in to play the first several levels.